ON THIS PAGE: You will find out more about the factors that increase the chance of developing thyroid cancer. Use the menu to see other pages.

 What are the risk factors for thyroid cancer?

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
-However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.
+Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The following factors may raise a person’s risk of developing thyroid cancer:

 Radiation exposure.
-Exposure to moderate levels of radiation may increase the risk of papillary and follicular thyroid cancers.
-Such sources of exposure include the following:
+Exposure to moderate levels of radiation to the head and neck may increase the risk of papillary and follicular thyroid cancers.
+Sources of such exposure include:

-Low-dose to moderate-dose x-ray treatments used before 1950 to treat children with acne, tonsillitis, and other head and neck problems may increase the risk of papillary and follicular thyroid cancers.
+Low-dose to moderate-dose x-ray treatments used before 1950 to treat children with acne, tonsillitis, and other head and neck problems.

 Race.
 White people and Asian people are more likely to develop thyroid cancer, but this disease can affect a person of any race or ethnicity.

 Breast cancer.
 A recent study showed that breast cancer survivors may have a higher risk of thyroid cancer, particularly in the first 5 years after diagnosis and for those diagnosed with breast cancer at a younger age.
 This finding continues to be examined by researchers.

 The next section in this guide is Symptoms and Signs.
 It explains what changes or medical problems thyroid cancer can cause.
 Use the menu to choose a different section to read in this guide.